martinberlin/udpx/README.md

     cat examples/72-pix-off.json.br |nc -w1 -u ESP32_IP_ADDRESS 1234

 Should turn off all leds in the 72 addressable led stripe.
 Use the 144-pix version to try this on 144 leds.

+### License

+This repository is licensed with a ["CC Attribution-NonCommercial"](https://creativecommons.org/licenses/by-nc/4.0/legalcode) License.

+It contains code and examples that can be used and copied freely for artistic works but in any way used for commercial projects.